london-newyork/london-newyork/README.md

 Hi!

-Thank you for watching my page.
+Thank you for watching my page ☺️

 I'm Y.I from Japan.

 Now I'm forcusing on studying Next.js/React.js/TypeScript and so on.